-PREREQUISITE: Student interest.
-SCHOOL PHS UMHS GRADES 10-12 CREDIT 5 units per semester
+PREREQUISITE: Studer nt interest.
+CREDIT 5 units per semester

 This course may be repeated for elective credit.
+Meets UC Requirement "g"

 This course is designed to provide further study and practice to effectively prepare students with the knowledge, skills, attitudes, and behaviors needed to successfully enter the job market, or to transition to postsecondary education.